chaisql/chai/README.md

     db := genji.New(ng)
     defer db.Close()

-    // Create a UserTableSchema.
+    // Create a UserTable.
 This generated type contains information about the User table
-    // and provides methods to ease writing queries. s := NewUserTableSchema()
+    // and provides methods to ease writing queries. t := NewUserTable()

     // Genji provides two types of transactions:
     // - read-only, using the db.View or db.ViewTable methods